initializ-buildpacks/ca-certificates/README.md

 # `gcr.io/initializ-buildpacks/ca-certificates`

-The Initializ Buildpack for CA Certificates is a Cloud Native Buildpack that adds CA certificates to the system truststore at build and runtime.
+The Buildpack for CA Certificates is a Cloud Native Buildpack that adds CA certificates to the system truststore at build and runtime.

 ## Behavior